johandahlberg/PiperWorkshop/tutorial.md

         // Do something with the files
     }

-See if you can use this method to run your CommandLineFunctions on all all the fasta files in the test data directory.
+See if you can use this method to run your CommandLineFunctions on all the fasta files in the test data directory.
 A tip is that since Queue uses file names to build the dependency graph you need to make sure each output file gets a unique file name.

 **Adding a InProcessFunction**<br/>
-A `InProcessFunction` is a function which not run as a command line, but Queue runs as it would run any other Scala function, but based on the inputs and output it will know when in the workflow to run it.
+A `InProcessFunction` is a function which will not run as a command line, but Queue runs it as it would run any other Scala function, but based on the inputs and output it will know when in the workflow to run it.

 Creating a `InProcessFunction` is done by extending the `InProcessFunction` trait, and implementing a function called `run()` within the new class, containing the code you want to run.